AnacletoLAB/grape/README.rst

 Specifically, the nodes can be provided with one or more node types from a node list, with the multiple node types separated by an arbitrary symbol.

-In the example provided below, the node list is a TSV and the symbol used to separate the node types is a pipe (:plain:`|`).
+In the example provided below, the node list is a TSV and the symbol used to separate the node types is a pipe (:code:`|`).

 .. code:: plain